-Forty-two percent of Asotin and 44 percent of Columbia 10th graders reported feeling sad and hopeless for 14 or more days in the previous month, which were slightly higher than the overall state average.
-Twenty-six percent of Garfield 10th graders reported feeling sad and hopeless, which was not significantly lower than the state average.
+Forty-two percent of Asotin 10th graders reported feeling sad and hopeless for 14 or more days in the previous month, which was slightly higher than the overall state average.
 Depression in adolescence is associated with the use of drugs and alcohol, school dropout, and engagement in promiscuous sexual behavior.
 Healthy People 2020 set a goal of reducing the number of adolescents who have a major depressive episode and of increasing depression screening by primary care providers.